 What I do like, however, is the good size of the yard.
 There is ample space for your washer/dryer and possibly even an extendable laundry system.
-It’s not a sexy feature, but for those planning for own stay, it is pretty much essential.
+It’s not a sexy feature, but it is pretty much essential for those planning for their own stay.

 There is also a utility room at the back, which you have the flexibility of using as additional storage or a helper’s room.

 Plus a small bathroom round the back.